eddyystop/feathers-hooks-populate/README.md

 ```

 - `_include` The property names containing joined items.
-- `_elapsed` The elapsed time, in nano-secs, taken to join each item type,
+- `_elapsed` The elapsed time, in nano-secs, taken to perform each include,
 as well as the total taken for them all.
-This is normally all DB activity.
+This delay is normally all DB activity.
 - `_computed` The property names containing values computed by the `serialize` hook.

 The `depopulate` hook uses these fields to remove all joined and computed values.